St. Bartholomew's Episcopal Church

 Yarmouth Food Pantry

-The pantry is grateful to all of the St. Bart’s members that volunteer at the pantry doing so many important jobs including distribution of food during regular open pantry hours, delivering food weekly to families, picking up donated and rescued food from Good Shepard Food Bank, Hannaford and more, helping with food drives and contributing food to the Thanksgiving and Holiday food baskets.
+The pantry is grateful to all the St. Bart’s members that volunteer at the pantry doing so many important jobs including distribution of food during regular open pantry hours, delivering food weekly to families, picking up donated and rescued food from Good Shepherd Food Bank, Hannaford and more, helping with food drives and contributing food to the Thanksgiving and Holiday food baskets.
+St. Bart’s also collects food items for the Holiday food baskets during its Sing Along event in December.

 Click here to learn more about our recent contributions to all our outreach ministries.